Femia > Health Library > Pregnancy > Pregnancy week by week > Exploring week 18: What’s happening with baby and your changing body

 Is it normal to experience leg cramps?

 Yes, leg cramps are common due to increased weight and circulation changes.
 Staying hydrated, stretching, and including magnesium-rich foods can help reduce cramps.
+Using a pregnancy app can help you track new symptoms like backaches or leg cramps as your body adjusts to this exciting phase.

 When will I start feeling more regular baby movements?